Gender Equality Commitment

 Gender equality means the equality of rights, opportunities and responsibilities for people of all genders.
 Promoting gender equality prevents family violence and other forms of violence against women and girls.

-The Gender Equality Commitment, adopted by Council on 13 March 2019, supports Council to promote equality and inclusion in the Moreland community through collaboration in Council and partnerships with community stakeholders.
+The Gender Equality Commitment, adopted by Council on 13 March 2019, supports Council to promote equality and inclusion in the Moreland community through collaboration across Council and partnerships with community stakeholders.

-Seven key action areas have been identified in community consultations:
+Seven key action areas have been identified based on community consultations: